vordgi/nimpl-classnames-minifier/README.md

 ## Configuration
 next-classname-minifier has 3 types of changing classnames:

 * minified — the main option.
-It is highly not recommended to use this option for development mode (_it is too unstable in dev mode_);
+It is highly not recommended to use this option for development mode (_it is too unstable in dev mode by next.js reasons_);
 * custom — create a class using a [template string](https://webpack.js.org/configuration/output/#template-strings) rule, can be used for debugging;
 * none — use the default CSS modules option, default for development mode;